untillpro/scm4j/scm4j-releaser/README.md

 # Overview

 Software release automation tool.
-Automates such tasks as release branches creation, versions bumpings, tags creation etc. for Product and all its dependencies.
-Git and Subversion are supported.
+Automates such tasks as release branches creation, versions bumpings, tags creation etc. for a root component (product) and all its dependencies.
+Git and Subversion repositories are supported.

 # Terms